CalMac axes 'punitive' cancellation charges - Argyllshire Advertiser

 ‘We are not convinced, however, that punitive charges are the best or fairest way to address this problem, nor that ‘no-shows’ can by themselves account for the under-utilisation witnessed.

-‘There are often many legitimate reasons for failing to arrive at a sailing on time – for example, as a result of traffic delays en-route to the port, or changes to travel plans due to weather (for example moving livestock to and from the mainland).
+‘There are often many legitimate reasons for failing to arrive at a sailing on time – for example, as a result of traffic delays on route to the port, or changes to travel plans due to weather (for example moving livestock to and from the mainland).

 ‘This initial proposal from CalMac seems to be that if we are held up by a traffic jam in Glasgow and miss our intended sailing, we will forfeit our entire ticket fare.
 That cannot be right or just.’